cstefanache/marvin-dev/MarvinFunctional.md

   ### Workspace - How to define loops and conditions

   Let's say we have an online shop application.
 We want to iterate through all the products and add to favorites only the ones from a specific brand (eg: Nike).
 Below is an example for a Marvin flow for this situation:
-  - a method that iterates through all the products
+  - a method that iterates through all the products.
+When you select the element that corresponds to the 'brand name' you have to select 'noAction' type.
+After that, in ‘For Each Matched Element’ dropdown you have to select the parent element (the one that identifies a product item from the list).

   ### Methods